Return on Investment in Orlando

 - Wholesale rates are those which have been discounted by you (maybe for family and friends).
 Alternatively it is rented at discount by your management company in order to meet targeted occupancy levels.
 Management companies can do this by discounting the cost of rental to travel agents and specialist companies.
 In return they agree to supply a certain number of weeks of occupancy.

-In an ideal world, a good management company and some self-generated bookings, should easily attain over 40 weeks occupancy each year.
+In an ideal world, a good management company plus some self-generated bookings, should easily attain over 40 weeks occupancy each year.
 This should be sufficient to cover you running costs and deliver to you a good profit.
 Once your property is established and you are generating some re-bookings, your income level can obviously increase over time.

 We believe that ultimately the return on investment on vacation homes is best measured as a mixture of overall costs and personal enjoyment.
 You get to create some great memories during your time as an owner and the property pays for itself.
 This is when your return on investment is undeniable.